Hamish-Cam/HuntingPressure/3.model_comparison/README.md

-﻿# Get Abundance Map
+﻿# Overview
-The *get_abundance.R* code is written in the R language and is designed such that it can be run either locally or on the JASMIN HPC.
+The *model_comparison.R* code is designed such that it can be run either locally or on the JASMIN HPC.
 The installation instructions given here are for running the code on JASMIN.
+Note: that preprocessing steps must be completed prior to using this code.

-Following the steps outlined here, after having completed the preprocessing steps, will result in a relative abundance map for the users species of choice.
-In addition, various plots are generated to help the user visualise the characteristics for their specific species of interest.
+Comparison metrics for evaluating the basic and advanced models will be produced, as well as various plots to help the user visualise the characteristics of the data for their specific application.

-The *get_abundance.R* script is the main code for preprocessing the data and should not need to be altered by the user (unless the model behaviour or characteristics of a given species are very different to most).
+The *model_comparison.R* script is the main code for analysis and should not need to be altered by the user (unless the underlying functionality has to be changed).
 The *config.R* script contains variables that the user should alter depending on the experiments they wish to carry out.

 # Required Data
-All of the required data for obtaining a relative abundance map can be obtained by running the *preprocessing.R* code previously.
-The required data can be found in the *output data* folder associated with this process.
+All of the required data can be obtained by running the *preprocessing.R* code in advance.
+The required data can be found in the *output data* folder associated with preprocessing.

 # JASMIN Setup